korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 ```

 You might be wondering why Java has both the equals method, and the contentEquals method.
-The contentEquals method isn't limited, to just comparing String objects.
+The contentEquals method isn't limited to just comparing String objects.
 It can be used to compare a StringBuilder's value, which the equals method doesn't support.
 We'll talk about this more when we look at StringBuilder.